History of photography: Camera lucida

+Light-sensitive materials

+Fixing

+Note: In the process discussed here, the "Fixing" step is mentioned.
+This is a step in the negative development process as well as in the chemical printing process.
+(Of course not required in digital printing).
+At this stage, all remaining light-sensitive materials are removed so that the product (film or print) can be exposed to light without the image being further affected by the light.

-Before 1700: Light sensitive materials
+Before 1700: Light-sensitive materials

-The notion that light can affect various substances — for instance, the sun tanning of skin or fading of textile — must have been around since very early times.
+The notion that light can affect various substances—for instance, the sun tanning of skin or fading of textile—must have been around since very early times.
 Ideas of fixing the images seen in mirrors or other ways of creating images automatically may also have been in people's minds long before anything like photography was developed.
 However, there seem to be no historical records of any ideas even remotely resembling photography before 1700, despite early knowledge of light-sensitive materials and the camera obscura.

 In 1614 Angelo Sala noted that sunlight will turn powdered silver nitrate black, and that paper wrapped around silver nitrate for a year will turn black.

 Wilhelm Homberg described how light darkened some chemicals in 1694.

 1700 to 1802: earliest concepts and fleeting photogram results

 Schulze's Scotophors: earliest fleeting letter photograms (circa 1717)

 Around 1717, German polymath Johann Heinrich Schulze accidentally discovered that a slurry of chalk and nitric acid into which some silver particles had been dissolved was darkened by sunlight.
 After experiments with threads that had created lines on the bottled substance after he placed it in direct sunlight for a while, he applied stencils of words to the bottle.
 The stencils produced copies of the text in dark red, almost violet characters on the surface of the otherwise whitish contents.
 The impressions persisted until they were erased by shaking the bottle or until overall exposure to light obliterated them.
 Schulze named the substance "Scotophors" when he published his findings in 1719.
 He thought the discovery could be applied to detect whether metals or minerals contained any silver and hoped that further experimentation by others would lead to some other useful results.
 Schulze's process resembled later photogram techniques and is sometimes regarded as the very first form of photography.